 It’s important to understand surfer etiquette and the lingo.
 One important rule is understanding who has the right of way.
 Generally speaking, it’s one surfer per wave, with the person closest to it getting the right of way.
 This means other surfers have to wait for the next wave.
 Also, respect your environment as you are only a visitor, there are locals that live there all year around.

-As any professional surfer will tell you, surfing takes time to perfect, but with proper preparation, you can have fun in a safe way.
+As any professional surfer will tell you, surfing takes time to perfect, but with proper preparation, you can have fun in a safe way and to shop the accessories there is visit s2as.com.
 With practice, alongside respecting the waves and your fellow surfers, you’ll love surfing as many others do.

 Surfing is an intense sport that requires you to use your entire body and demands training and discipline.
 Therefore, it is essential that your body is strong and can endure it.
 To be able to enjoy surfing to the fullest, it is vital that you are strong.
 Here are some exercises that can help improve your endurance and overall fitness.

 Chin-ups are a relatively simple exercise, but it helps strengthen your upper body, making all the difference when surfing, where you have to keep your balance and hoist yourself using your arms.
 To do a chin-up, grab onto a bar higher than your shoulders and lift yourself up until your chin is above the bar.
 Professionals recommend that you should do at least two sets consisting of six reps each.
 If you cannot, try to do as many as possible and work your way up to it over time.